ofnote/tsalib/README.md

  Carrying around the tensor shapes in your head gets increasingly hard as programs become more complex, e.g., reshaping before a `matmult`, examining/modifying deep pre-trained architectures (`resnet`, `densenet`, `elmo`), designing new kinds of `attention` mechanisms (`multi-head attention`) or when creating a new `RNN` cell.
 There is no principled way of shape specification and tracking inside code -- most developers resort to writing adhoc comments embedded in code to keep track of tensor shapes (see code from [google-research/bert](https://github.com/google-research/bert/blob/a21d4848ec33eca7d53dd68710f04c4a4cc4be50/modeling.py#L664)).

 `tsalib` comes to our rescue here.
-It allows you to write shape expressions over dimension variables describing the shape of tensor variables.
+It allows you to write symbolic shape expressions over dimension variables describing the shape of tensor variables.
 These expressions can be used in multiple ways:
 - as first-class annotations of tensor variables,
 - to write `symbolic` shape `assert`ions and tensor constructors
-- to specify shape transformations (`reshape`, `permute`, `expand`) or tensor product operations (`matmult`) succinctly.
+- to specify shape transformations (`reshape`, `permute`, `expand`) succinctly.

 TSAs expose the typically *invisible* tensor shape types, leading to improved productivity across the board.

 Shape annotations/assertions turn out to be useful in many ways.
-* They help us to quickly verify the variable shapes when writing new transformations or modifying existing modules.
+* Quickly verify the variable shapes when writing new transformations or modifying existing modules.
-* Assertions and annotations remain the same even if the concrete dimension lengths change.
+* Assertions and annotations remain the same even if the actual dimension sizes change.
 * Faster *debugging*: if you annotate-as-you-go, the tensor variable shapes are explicit in code, readily available for a quick inspection.
 No more adhoc shape `print`ing when investigating obscure shape errors.
 * Do shape transformations using *shorthand* notation and avoid unwanted shape surgeries.
 * Use TSAs to improve code clarity everywhere, even in your machine learning data pipelines.